 diagnostic test for COVID-19, as the pandemic brings the role of the pharmacist to

 the forefront.
 Julie Ann Justo’s interest in infectious diseases grows into an impactful

-career at UofSC on a national and statewide scale.
+career at USC on a national and statewide scale.
 Brandon Bookstaver’s team tracks

 treatment of the coronavirus and the long-term impact of the disease.
 The Leon and